hpides/BDL/tutorial_02_cluster_network.md

 ### Setup Pi Cluster Network

 First we give each cluster node a static IP.
 Mount bootfs on the SD card.
 On Ubuntu that usually works automatically by inserting the SD card into your laptop.
-Add an interface file into to the `interfaces.d`` folder `[...]/bootfs/cmdline.txt` and add `ip=10.0.0.<nodeID>` at the end of the line.
+Open the `[...]/bootfs/cmdline.txt` file and add `ip=10.0.0.<nodeID>` at the end of the line.
 That will change the IP of the node to a static IP such that we can access it from mac. **Make sure you choose for each node one of the** `<nodeID>` **IDs 1, 2, ... and 5.** Repeat the process for all Pi nodes and insert the SD cards into the cluster.

 Next we set up the network and ssh for each Pi node.
 First open a Terminal and login to the node with `ssh pi@node0<nodeID>`\`.
 The password is as previously selected `raspberry`.